rameerez/goodmail/README.md

 # config/initializers/goodmail.rb

 Goodmail.configure do |config|
-  # The main accent color used for buttons and links in the email.
+  # The main accent color used for buttons and links in the email body.
   # Default: "#348eda"
   config.brand_color = "#E62F17" # Your brand's primary color